Observational Scaling Laws and the Predictability of Language Model Performance: Validating

 There is significant interest in building autonomous agents using LMs, with notable examples including AutoGPT \citep{richards2023autogpt}, Devin \citep{Devin2024}, and SWE-agent \citep{yang2024sweagent}.
 Although the performance of these agents still falls far below human-level on challenging real-world tasks \citep{zhou2023webarena,jimenez2023swebench,mialon2023gaia}, there is a belief that future models at larger scales will significantly enhance these agents' capabilities.
 However, there is a significant uncertainty about whether existing models that are trained for language and code capabilities will transfer well to agentic tasks that require taking actions over many rounds.
 In this section, we utilize our \osl to analyze the scaling properties of LMs' agentic capabilities \wrt their backbone model capabilities and show that agent performance is highly predictable from simple benchmark metrics.

-\paragraph{Setup} We tested on two standardized agent evaluation benchmarks, AgentBench \citep{liu2023agentbench} and AgentBoard \citep{ma2024agentboard}, each is a collection of diverse tasks for evaluating LMs' generic agentic capabilities.
+\ifneurips \paragraph{Setup} We tested on two standardized agent evaluation benchmarks, AgentBench \citep{liu2023agentbench} and AgentBoard \citep{ma2024agentboard}, each is a collection of diverse tasks for evaluating LMs' agentic capabilities.
+For both benchmarks, we utilized their provided aggregated metrics on all tasks for prediction.
+Specifically, we used the ``Overall Score'' on AgentBench, which is a weighted average of scores across all tasks (denoted as ``OA'' there), and the ``Average Success Rate'' on AgentBoard.
+We included models that have been evaluated on each benchmark, which encompasses both open instruction-tuned models like LLaMA-2-Chat \citep{touvron2023llama2}, and proprietary models like GPT-4 \citep{openai2023gpt4} and Claude-2 \citep{anthropic2023claude2}, see \cref{tab:instruct_llm_data} for a complete list of models.
+We followed the same procedure to collect standardized benchmark metrics $B$ for instruction-tuned models, see \cref{appx:model_collect_eval:instruct} for details.
+Notably, since compute scale measures are not available for proprietary models, only our \osl apply here and not compute scaling laws.
+The default FLOPs cutoff does not apply either, and thus we held out the top 10\% performing models on each agent benchmark as the test set to simulate weak-to-strong predictions, which included GPT-4 and Claude-2 on AgentBench and GPT-4 on AgentBoard. \else \paragraph{Setup} We tested on two standardized agent evaluation benchmarks, AgentBench \citep{liu2023agentbench} and AgentBoard \citep{ma2024agentboard}, each is a collection of diverse tasks for evaluating LMs' generic agentic capabilities.
 For both benchmarks, we utilized their provided aggregated metrics on all tasks for prediction.
 Specifically, we used the ``Overall Score'' on AgentBench, which is a weighted average of scores across all tasks (denoted as ``OA'' in the benchmark), and the ``Average Success Rate'' on AgentBoard.
 We included models that have been evaluated on each benchmark, which encompasses both open instruction-tuned models like LLaMA-2-Chat \citep{touvron2023llama2} and Vicuna \citep{vicuna2023}, and proprietary models like GPT-4 \citep{openai2023gpt4} and Claude-2 \citep{anthropic2023claude2}, see \cref{tab:instruct_llm_data} for a complete list of included models.